goldbattle/twitch_vod_creator/ReadMe.md

 * Right now this has only been tested with Python 3.7 and on a Windows 10 machine using PyCharm.
 Probably all the path handling should be re-done to be more proper to allow for running on different OS platforms.

+* There is no detection of two clips being of the same segment of a VOD.
+This can cause a compilation to have multiple of the same clips in it.
+This can be addressed by checking the VOD time offset and seeing if any of the clips have overlapping time segments.